Hendrik Allik

 Hendrik Allik (15 March 1901 – 8 May 1989) was an Estonian communist politician and a long-term member of the Estonian Communist Party.

 Early life

 Hendrik Allik worked for the Baltic Cotton Factory (Balti Puuvillavabrik) in 1916–1922 and as a contributing editor for magazines and newspapers.

-During the 1920's, Allik became politically active.
+During the 1920s, Allik became politically active.
 He was elected to the Estonian Parliament and, in November 1924, sentenced to life imprisonment in the Trial of the 149 due to the illegal nature of the Estonian Communist Party.
 In prison Allik continued to edit illegal communist newspapers, such as the Vangimaja Kiir.

 However his imprisonment lasted only until 1938, when the president of Estonia, Konstantin Päts, pardoned the communists subsequently allowing for Allik's release.
 Following this Allik and other communists set up an underground organization from 1938 onwards.

 The Great Patriotic War

 Since the communists saw president Päts as a dictator, they planned to overthrow the government.
 With the outbreak of World War II, Estonia was becoming a mere puppet state for the Soviet Union.
 On 21 June 1940 a coup d'état known as the "June Coup" (Juunipööre) was organized and acted on, giving rise to the Estonian Communist Party.
 After the coup d'état the Estonian SSR was founded and Allik was elected as the People's Commissariat of Trade and Industry, which he held until June 1941.

 When the German invasion of Soviet Union occurred in the summer of 1941, Allik moved to Russia.
 In 1942 he was appointed additional roles in Estonia and became the political commissar of the 8th Estonian Rifle Corps, taking part in hostilities near Velikiye Luki, Nevel, and Novosokolniki.
 He also defended the 3rd Baltic Front, and advanced from Pskov to Narva.